vijuhiremath/Web-Games/README.md

 This combination allows

-a) Separation of concerns (M/V/C)
+1) Separation of concerns (M/V/C)
-b) The application can move from any page to any other page
+2) The application can move from any page to any other page
-c) Easy to extend and expand code
+3) Easy to extend and expand code
-d) Self documenting code.
+4) Self documenting code.
 Nothing is hidden more than a file away.

 New user stories written in new-user-stories.txt